Trial delayed for NYPD officer in murder-for-hire case

 After a brief review of the boyfriend’s messages, Kousouros said he had come across “a wealth of Brady and Giglio material“ — evidence that could both help his client’s case and impugn the boyfriend's testimony.

-One example Kousoursos gave from the material involved a statement by the boyfriend that, he said, matched a defense argument — that Cincinelli gave the boyfriend $7,000 to buy gold coins, not to pay for a hit man as the government alleges.
+The single example Kousoursos gave from the material involved a statement by the boyfriend that matched a previous defense argument — that Cincinelli gave the boyfriend $7,000 to buy gold coins, not to pay for a hit man as the government alleges.

 Feuerstein said she would give Kousouros until April 7 to review the new material, and then hold a status conference on the case.